fooplugins/foogallery/README.txt

 Update now to get all the latest features, bug fixes and improvements!

 == Changelog ==

+= 1.8.0 =
+* New : Implemented the Datasource architecture within the plugin
+* Fix : PHP Warnings when previewing galleries

 = 1.7.8 =
 * New : Added filter to override content when creating a gallery page 'foogallery_create_gallery_page_content'